 Gretchen joined Watsi on September 27th, 2013.
 5 other people also joined Watsi on that day!
-Gretchen's most recent donation supported Chhong, a two-year-old boy from Cambodia, to fund chalazion eye treatment helping him to see clearly.
+Gretchen's most recent donation supported Jayden, a baby from Tanzania, to fund contracture release surgery so he can use his hands as he grows up.

 Chhong is a smart two-year-old boy with one brother.
 Chhong enjoys playing with his toy car, and his father works as a security guard.
 Two months ago, Chhong developed a chalazion, or an inflamed cyst in his tear gland, in both eyes causing him irritation, swelling, and tearing.
 It is difficult for him to see clearly.
 Chhong traveled across the country for five hours with his mother to seek treatment from our medical partner, Children's Surgical Centre.
 On June 7th, surgeons will remove the cyst through a chalazion excision procedure.
 After recovery, Chhong's symptoms should improve.
 Now, his family needs help raising $187 to fund this procedure.
 Chhong's mother shared, "I hope my son can get well soon so he can play with his brother and I don't need to worry so much about his eyes anymore."